casper-astro/tutorials_devel/docs/tutorials/rfsoc/tut_getting_started.md

 default password `casper` and run the `ip addr` command to learn the IP address of your board.

-### Platform Network Configuration
-Each platform image is configured by default to use DHCP to receive an IP address when the kernel boots.
-For the ZCU216/208, ZCU111, and RFSoC2x2 platforms the first stage boot loader is configured to look at the EEPROM for a MAC address, if a valid address is not found then a randomly generated one is created at each boot.
-Random MAC generation or setting a static IP can be overridden by either [manually writing](#manually-writing-mac-address) a valid MAC to the EEPROM or using the Linux kernel's Network Manager configuration scripts.
-The HTG ZRF16-29/49DR boards boot with the static MAC address `0a:4c:50:14:42:00` again, this can be overridden by using a Network Manager configuration script.

 ### Setup Casperfpga
 Next is to install `casperfpga`.
 The same Python 3 environment can be used to keep